United Nations Sustainable Development Goals

 - As a corporate member of the Yorkshire Wildlife Trust, the University holds numerous volunteer days throughout the year to preserve and enhance biodiversity on conservation sites.

-- LEAF researchers from across the University have collaborated with Leeds City Council and the United Bank of Carbon to establish a Forest Observatory.
+- The Leeds Ecosystem, Atmosphere and Forest (LEAF) centre researchers have collaborated with Leeds City Council and the United Bank of Carbon to establish a Forest Observatory.
 The Leeds Forest Observatory (LFO) will allow students and staff from the University to contribute to the collection of long-term environmental measurements and study the role of forests in the provision of ecosystem services.

 Read more about Goal 15 on the UN website.